idelgado/simplelauncher/README.md

 *Why is this a launcher app?*

 Prior to Lollipop, it was possible to determine the last active application by querying getRunningTasks.
-Unfortunately, this mechanism is now deprecated and there are no reliable api mechanisms to determine which package was last launched.
-By using a launcher app it is possible to track which app was last launched and use this information later to destroy the application process and re-launch the application.
+Unfortunately, this mechanism is now deprecated.
+By using a launcher app it is possible to track which app was last launched, which is used to later destroy the application process and re-launch the application.

 *Are there other ways to test for transient state bugs?*